isaacnmm/pestpolicy-hugo2XX/content/posts/best-paint-for-brake-calipers/index.md

 This affordably priced option comes in red or blue, delivering a unique look capable of withstanding temperatures of up to 100C.
 The corrosion resistance offered by this unit makes it a suitable pick for extreme weather conditions.
 This edition utilizes an acrylic formulation to retain the perfect look on your vehicle.
 This unit is manufactured using high-quality technology at every stage of the manufacturing process.

 The manufacturer utilizes the highest scientific standards passed through quality test laboratories.
 This challenging and versatile paint adheres to all types of calipers for both standard and customized rims.
 Hycote caliper paint comes in a 400ml can, which provides sufficient coverage.
+Pros:
-Pros: - Fast-drying formula - Dependable weather-resistant performance - Value priced - Easy to apply
+- Fast-drying formula
+- Dependable weather-resistant performance
+- Value priced
+- Easy to apply

+Cons:
-Cons: - Only comes in two color variants
+- Only comes in two color variants

-> See Also: > Concrete Rust Remover

 ###  [5.
 Brake Caliper Lacquer Set](https://www.amazon.co.uk/dp/B07B9S5GKT/?tag=p-policy-20)